ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 When the input parameter amend_total indicates that the total must be amended we automatically correct the total.

-Where the amend_total indicates the components need to corrected, we use the total value and the precision for the component automatic correction calculations.

 Expanding on this if we correct the total then we set the final total in the output data equivalent to the total, and the final values for all the components match their originals.
 We would now return a totals corrected marker.

+Where the amend_total indicates the components need to corrected, we use the total value and the precision for the component automatic correction calculations.

 However, if the components are corrected to match the received total based on the weighting of the original input component values, then we return a components corrected marker.

+Expanding on this, if we require components to be corrected then we use the algorithm where the new component is equal to the component divided by the sum_of_components and the result of this is multiplied by the total value.

 In the case where the total is set to zero and the amend_total indicates that the components need to be adjusted this step of the method